codacy/codacy-rubocop/docs/description/Style_RedundantArrayConstructor.md

-Checks for the instantiation of array using redundant `Array` constructor.
+Checks for the instantiation of an array using a redundant `Array` constructor.
-Autocorrect replaces to array literal which is the simplest and fastest.
+Autocorrect replaces it with an array literal which is the simplest and fastest.

 # Examples